meison-lee/Fakebook/README.md

 1. yarn install
 2. yarn build
 3. yarn start
+4. add .env file to configure your MONGO_URL
-4. open your localhost with port 80, and you will see our website
+5. open your localhost with port 80, and you will see our website